AryanV311/library-management-backend/readme.md

   }
 }
 ```
+### 1. **Author**
+- Stores information about authors.
+- Books reference the `Author` collection.

+### 2. **Book**
+- Contains details about each book.
+- Each book references an `Author` and can have multiple borrow records over time.

+### 3. **User**
+- Stores user information, including roles such as Admin, Librarian, and Member.
+- Users can borrow books, and their borrowing activity is stored in a separate `BorrowingHistory` collection.

+### 4. **BorrowingHistory**
+- Tracks the borrowing activities of users, including:
+  - The book borrowed.
+  - The user who borrowed it.
+  - Borrow and return dates.
+  - Fines, if applicable.

+This design ensures a clear separation of concerns, enabling:
+- Easy management of relationships between books, authors, and users.
+- Robust tracking of borrowing activities.
+- Scalability for future features, such as fine calculations or enhanced borrowing analytics.

+---

 ### Design Choices
 - MongoDB was chosen for its flexibility in handling relationships between collections and ease of scalability.